How to structure a CV

 The top of your CV is hugely valuable because it is the very first thing that a recruiter will see.
 For this reason, you need to make sure it looks ultra-professional and makes a big positive impact.

-CV heading
+CV title

 Head your CV up simply with your name and a professional title that relates directly to the jobs you are applying for.